Ein 'Arik checkpoint attack: History

-Israeli paratroopers were ordered to avenge the death of the six soldiers by attacking Palestinian police positions.
+In response, Israeli paratroopers were ordered to attack Palestinian police positions.
 An Israeli soldier who participated in the incident described it as "an eye for an eye".
 The identity of the attackers were then unknown but Israel held the Palestinian police responsible for letting them through their checkpoints.
-15 Palestinian policemen were killed that night, some of them unarmed.
+15 Palestinian police officers were killed that night, some of them unarmed.